Howard da Silva: Career

-Da Silva appeared in a number of Broadway musicals, including the role of Larry Foreman in the legendary first production of Marc Blitzstein's musical, The Cradle Will Rock (1938).
+Da Silva appeared in a number of Broadway musicals, including the role of Larry Foreman in the legendary first production of Marc Blitzstein's musical The Cradle Will Rock (1938).
 Later, he costarred in the original 1943 stage production of Rodgers and Hammerstein's Oklahoma!, playing the role of the psychopathic Jud Fry.
 He was the easygoing Ben Marino who opposed Tammany Hall in the Pulitzer winning musical Fiorello!.

 In 1969, da Silva originated the role of Benjamin Franklin in the musical 1776.
 Four days before the show opened on Broadway, he suffered a minor heart attack but refused to seek medical assistance because he wanted to make sure critics saw his performance.
 After the four official critic performances were over, the cast left to go to the cast party and da Silva went to the hospital and immediately took a leave of absence from the production.
 While da Silva recuperated, his understudy, Rex Everhart, took over the role and performed on the cast recording.
 Da Silva was able to reprise his role in the 1972 film version and appeared on that soundtrack album.

 Da Silva did summer stock at the Pine Brook Country Club, located in the countryside of Nichols, Connecticut, with the Group Theatre (New York) formed by Harold Clurman, Cheryl Crawford and Lee Strasberg in the 1930s and early 1940s.

 Da Silva appeared in over 60 motion pictures.
-Some of his memorable roles include a leading mutineer in The Sea Wolf (1941), playing Ray Milland's bartender in The Lost Weekend (1945), and the half-blind criminal "Chicamaw 'One-Eye' Mobley" in They Live by Night (1949).
+Some of his memorable roles include a leading mutineer in The Sea Wolf (1941), Ray Milland's bartender in The Lost Weekend (1945), and the half-blind criminal "Chicamaw 'One-Eye' Mobley" in They Live by Night (1949).
 He also released an album on Monitor Records (MP 595) of political songs and ballads entitled Politics and Poker.

-Da Silva returned to the stage, and was nominated for the 1960 Tony Award for Best Featured Actor in a Musical for his role as "Ben Marino" in Fiorello!
+Da Silva returned to the stage, and he was nominated for the 1960 Tony Award for Best Featured Actor in a Musical for his role as "Ben Marino" in Fiorello!
 (1959).
 After being blacklisted, da Silva and Nelson left Los Angeles for New York to perform in The World of Sholom Aleichem.